gardener/landscaper/docs/gettingstarted/manifest-deployer-tutorial/README.md

 ![alt text](README-deployment-4-steps.svg "Deployment with Landscaper in four steps")

-## Preparation of work environment
+## Preparation of dev environment

-Before you start, you need a working demo environment.
-If you do not have one, please refer to ["Prepare demo environment"](prepare-demo-environment.md).
+Before you start, you need a working dev environment.
+If you do not have one, please refer to ["Prepare dev environment"](prepare-dev-environment.md).

 First, download [demo material from this repository]([/](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fgardener%2Flandscaper%2Ftree%2Fmaster%2Fdocs%2Fgettingstarted%2fmanifest-deployer-tutorial)).
 You will edit some of the downloaded files later.